-6 weeks - 10 hours of lecture and 2.5 hours of discussion per week 8 weeks - 7.5 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: International and Area Studies/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 10 hours of lecture per week 8 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: International and Area Studies/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: Political Economy of Industrial Societies 102 IAS H102 Scope and Methods of Research in International and Area Studies 4 Units Required prerequisite for all students intending to enroll in Development Studies H195, Latin American Studies H195, Political Economy of Industrial Societies H195, and Peace and Conflict Studies H195.
+Scope and Methods of Research in International and Area Studies: Read Less [-] IAS H102 Scope and Methods of Research in International and Area Studies 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Required prerequisite for all students intending to enroll in Development Studies H195, Latin American Studies H195, Political Economy of Industrial Societies H195, and Peace and Conflict Studies H195.
 Course provides an introduction to interdisciplinary research strategies for the collection, interpretation, and analysis of data.
 Course integrates the study of the fundamental theories of social science with the practical techniques of social science research methods.
-Rules & Requirements Prerequisites: Open only to students meeting the requirements for participation and who intend to enroll in the honors seminar during the spring term.
+Scope and Methods of Research in International and Area Studies: Read More [+] Rules & Requirements Prerequisites: Open only to students meeting the requirements for participation and who intend to enroll in the honors seminar during the spring term.
 Consent of instructor Credit Restrictions: Students will receive no credit for H102 after taking 102, C118, Political Economy of Industrial Socities.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:

 6 weeks - 10 hours of lecture and 2.5 hours of discussion per week 8 weeks - 7.5 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: International and Area Studies/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Formerly known as: Political Economy of Industrial Societies 102 IAS 106 Intermediate Microeconomic Theory 4 Units This course is designed as a comprehensive overview of intermediate microeconomic theory.
+Formerly known as: Political Economy of Industrial Societies 102 Scope and Methods of Research in International and Area Studies: Read Less [-] IAS 106 Intermediate Microeconomic Theory 4 Units Terms offered: Spring 2018, Summer 2017 First 6 Week Session, Spring 2017 This course is designed as a comprehensive overview of intermediate microeconomic theory.
 It covers a number of topics including consumer and demand theory, firm, production and cost theory, competitive market theory, imperfect competition, welfare economics, choice under uncertainty and information.
 All analysis conducted in the course relies on graphical and algebraic techniques.
 Outside readings and discussion sections will demonstrate the applicability of the models covered in class to topics with an international dimension, such as the setting of tariffs, cartel behavior, and international trade.
-Rules & Requirements Prerequisites: Economics 1 or equivalent Credit Restrictions: Students will receive no credit for 106 after taking Economics 100A, 101A, Business Administration 110, Undergraduate Business Administration 101A, and Environmental Economics and Policy 100.
+Intermediate Microeconomic Theory: Read More [+] Rules & Requirements Prerequisites: Economics 1 or equivalent Credit Restrictions: Students will receive no credit for 106 after taking Economics 100A, 101A, Business Administration 110, Undergraduate Business Administration 101A, and Environmental Economics and Policy 100.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: